Grad-CAM: Visual Explanations from Deep Networks via Gradient-based Localization: More details of Pointing Game

 \section{More details of Pointing Game}

 In \cite{zhang2016top}, the pointing game was setup to evaluate the discriminativeness of different attention maps for localizing ground-truth categories.
 In a sense, this evaluates the precision of a visualization, \ie how often does the attention map intersect the segmentation map of the ground-truth category.
 This does not evaluate how often the visualization technique produces maps which do not correspond to the category of interest.
-For example this evaluation does not penalize the visualization in \reffig{fig:gcam_coco} top-left, for highlighting a zebra when visualizing the bird category.

 Hence we propose a modification to the pointing game to evaluate visualizations of the top-5 predicted category.
 In this case the visualizations are given an additional option to reject any of the top-5 predictions from the CNN classifiers.
 For each of the two visualizations, \gcam{} and c-MWP, we choose a threshold on the max value of the visualization, that can be used to determine if the category being visualized exists in the image.